uzay00/KaVe-Egitim/KarmasikSistemler/Boun cmpe557 Semınar/README.md

 # Invited Talk, Bogazici University
 I thank Prof. Haluk Bingol for inviting me to his course CMPE 557 COMPLEX SYSTEMS.
-We will mainly talk about `Why and how cooperation exists?`, `Is it good to have a huge memory?`.
+We will mainly talk about `Why and how cooperation exists?`, `Is it good to have a huge memory?` via Prisoner's Dilemma Game.

 But first, we need some tools such as `Agent-based modeling` and `Data Science` to tackle this questions.